CEED/libCEED/examples/fluids/index.md

 treated as an outflow and is tilted at a downward angle to ensure that flow is always exiting it.

-## Flat Plate Boundary Layer
+### Turbulent Boundary Layer

+Simulating a turbulent boundary layer without modeling the turbulence requires resolving the turbulent flow structures.
+These structures may be introduced into the simulations either by allowing a laminar boundary layer naturally transition to turbulence, or imposing turbulent structures at the inflow.
+The latter approach has been taken here, specifically using a *synthetic turbulence generation* (STG) method.

-### Synthetic Turbulence Generation (STG) Boundary Condition
+#### Synthetic Turbulence Generation (STG) Boundary Condition

-To form the inflow boundary condition for the flat plate, we use the synthetic turbulence generation (STG) method described in {cite}`shurSTG2014`.
+We use the STG method described in {cite}`shurSTG2014`.
 Below follows a re-description of the formulation to match the present notation, and then a description of the implementation and usage.

-#### Equation Formulation
+##### Equation Formulation

 $$
 \bm{u}(\bm{x}, t) = \bm{\overline{u}}(\bm{x}) + \bm{C}(\bm{x}) \cdot \bm{v}'